Algebraicity of ratios of special $L$-values for $\mathrm{GL}(n)$: Introduction

 where $\sim_{~\overline{\mathbb{Q}}}$ represents equality up to an element of the algebraic closure $\overline{\mathbb{Q}}$ of $\mathbb{Q}$. \textup{(}As $L(\tfrac{1}{2}, \Pi \times \Sigma) \sim_{~\overline{\mathbb{Q}}} L^S(\tfrac{1}{2}, \Pi \times \Sigma)$, we can consider the partial $L$-function $L^S$ in which the Euler product is taken over places outside $S$ containing the places of ramification of $\Pi$ or of $\Sigma$.\textup{)} \end{theorem}

-The quantities $p(\Pi_f)$ and $p(\Sigma_f)$ arise from the comparison of the two rational structure on the representations; one arising from the Whittaker model (that is, via Fourier coefficients) and the other obtained by the restriction of the Betti rational structure under the maps in equation \eqref{eqn:whittaker-coho-intertwiner} below.
-These are commonly called as the Betti-Whittaker periods.
-A priori these periods may be unrelated to those put forth by Deligne, but a relation is conjectured in \cite[\S L]{Blasius} (see also \cite[\S 6]{Raghuram-12}).
+The quantities $p(\Pi_f)$ and $p(\Sigma_f)$ arise from the comparison of the two rational structures on the representations; one arising from the Whittaker model (that is, via Fourier coefficients) and the other obtained by the restriction of the Betti rational structure under the maps in equation \eqref{eqn:whittaker-coho-intertwiner} below.
+These are commonly referred to as the Betti-Whittaker periods.
+Apriori these periods may be unrelated to those put forth by Deligne, but a relation is conjectured in \cite[\S L]{Blasius} (see also \cite[\S 6]{Raghuram-12}).
 A few related results can be found in \cite{Grobner-Harris, Grobner-Lin-17}.
-The period $p(\Sigma_f)$ is further analyzed and is shown that it decomposes into a product involving a specific transcendental quantity and a product of certain $L$-functions for the group $G_{2}$ (see Lemma \ref{lemma:whittaker-induced}).
-The complex number $p(\Pi_{\infty}, \Sigma_{\infty})$ is obtained by evaluating a pairing of two chosen differential forms at infinity, the latter eventually amounting to a sum of local Rankin-Selberg integrals for certain vectors in $\Pi_{\infty}$ and $\Sigma_{\infty}$ (See \S \ref{subsec:Poincare-pairing-Whittaker-vector}).
+The period $p(\Sigma_f)$ decomposes into a product involving a non-zero complex number $\tilde{p}(\Sigma_f)$ (See \S \ref{subsec:rat-Whittaker-Betti-periods}) and a product of certain $L$-functions for the group $G_{2}$ (denoted by $C$ in \S \ref{subsec:global-whittaker-global-integral}).
+The complex number $p(\Pi_{\infty}, \Sigma_{\infty})$ is obtained by evaluating a pairing of two chosen differential forms at infinity, the latter eventually amounting to a sum of local Rankin--Selberg integrals for certain vectors in $\Pi_{\infty}$ and $\Sigma_{\infty}$ (See \S \ref{subsec:Poincare-pairing-Whittaker-vector}).
 Finally, Theorem \ref{thm:main-theorem} yields the main theorem of this article. \begin{theorem} Let $\Pi$ be a unitary cuspidal automorphic representation of $\mathrm{GL}(n, \mathbb{A})$ which is cohomological with respect to the finite dimensional representation $E_{\mu}$.
-Let $\chi$ and $\chi'$ be two distinct finite order algebraic Hecke characters such that $\chi_{\infty} = \chi'_{\infty} = \epsilon(\Pi_{\infty})\mathrm{sgn}$.
+Let $\chi$ and $\chi'$ be two distinct finite-order algebraic Hecke characters such that $\chi_{\infty} = \chi'_{\infty} = \epsilon(\Pi_{\infty})\mathrm{sgn}$.
 Assume that either $n=5$ or $\mu_{\lfloor n/2 \rfloor} \geq 1$, then

 \end{theorem}